axiom-crypto/axiom-keystore-sdk/README.md

 const authenticatedTx = await mOfNEcdsaClient.waitForSponsoredAuthentication({ hash: authHash });
 ```

-### Send a Transaction
+### Send an L2 Transaction

 You can send an authenticated transaction to the sequencer by creating a SequencerClient and using the `sendRawTransaction` function with the authenticated transaction from the previous section.
-You can then call the `waitForTransactionInclusion` function to fulfill when the transaction has been finalized on L2 and included on L1.
+You can then call the `waitForTransactionReceipt` function to fulfill when the transaction receipt is ready.

 ```typescript
 // Create a SequencerClient